+Forecasting Assumption

-Forecasting Assumption Level of uncertainty about the assumption Risks underlying the financial estimates Estimate of the potential effect of this uncertainty on the financial estimates provided in the LTP Climate Change: Council has not factored in specific climate change impacts/risks into its financial forecasting in the LTP nor into its current infrastructure specifications.
+Level of Risks u uncertainty the about the estimates assumption underlying Estimate of the potential effect of financial this uncertainty on the financial estimates provided in the LTP

+Climate Change:

+Low

+Council has not factored in specific climate change impacts/risks into its financial forecasting in the LTP nor into its current infrastructure specifications.
 Council will acknowledge potential climate change impacts/risks when making decisions to install new infrastructure.

 The Council will continue to monitor climate change science and the response of central government, and adapt its response where required.

-The Ministry for the Environment predicts the following effects of climate Low The effects of climate change are more severe than expected, resulting in additional costs to mitigate impacts and increasing damage to Council infrastructure.
-Unexpected or emergency works will test the budgets in this plan.
-Potential for uninsured losses. change for the West Coast Region: 1.
-Temperature: Compared to 1995, temperatures are likely to be 0.7°C to 1.0°C warmer by 2040 and 0.6°C to 3.0°C warmer by 2090.
+The Ministry for the Environment predicts the following affects of climate change for the West Coast Region:

+1. Temperature: Compared to 1995, temperatures are likely to be 0.7°C to 1.0°C warmer by 2040 and 0.6°C to 3.0°C warmer by 2090.

 2. Rainfall: Rainfall will vary locally within the region.
 The largest changes will be for particular seasons rather than annually.

-3. Snowfall: The West Coast region is likely to experience significant decreases in to experience significant decreases in seasonal snow.
+3. Snowfall: The West Coast region is likely to experience significant decreases in seasonal snow.
 By the end of the century, the number of snow days experienced annually could decrease by as much as 30-40 days in some parts of the region.
 The duration of snow cover is also likely to decrease, particularly at lower elevations.